-The frames most commonly used in Australia are made out of either powder coated aluminium or timber.
+The frames most commonly used in Australia are made out of either powder coated aluminium, timber or Vinyl/uPVC.
+And in recent years, composite windows have come onto the market and seem to be growing in popularity.

 Which way to go depends on the style you wish to achieve.
-If you love the Hamptons look, you can’t go pass timber windows.
-They can look spectacular in the right environment, but be aware that they require regular maintenance such as painting.
-A big plus is their energy efficiency thanks to the natural insulating properties of timber.
+For example, if you love the Hamptons look, you can’t go pass timber windows.
+They can look spectacular in the right environment, providing a warm and natural aesthetic.
+Another advantage is their energy efficiency thanks to the natural insulating properties of timber.
+Be aware though, that wood can be expensive as well as high maintenance.
+Timber windows will also have a shorter life span than other materials.

 If a contemporary, minimalist style is yours, opt for the sleek frames of aluminium windows.
-They are gentle on your wallet and practically maintenance free.
+They are durable, gentle on your wallet and practically maintenance free.
+A downside is that Aluminium can lose heat, so the type of glass used for these frames will have an impact on thermal efficiency of your home.

 Window types for your design style